 Martin Janout, M.D.

-Dr. Janout is a fellowship-trained orthopaedic surgeon, specializing in elbow, hand, shoulder, wrist, and trauma and fracture care.
-He has a special emphasis in treating hand, shoulder, wrist, and elbow conditions, such as carpal tunnel syndrome, DeQuervain's tendonitis (medically referred to as tendinitis), and elbow arthroscopy, among many others.
+Dr. Janout is a fellowship-trained orthopaedic surgeon, specializing surgery of the hand, wrist, elbow and shoulder.
+He has a special emphasis in treating hand, shoulder, wrist, and elbow conditions, such as carpal tunnel syndrome, DeQuervain's tendonitis (medically referred to as tendinitis), and elbow arthroscopy, as well as shoulder and elbow joint replacement.
+He also treats pediatric patients for congenital hand conditions at Shriners Hospital for Children in Spokane.
 Dr. Janout has been practicing at Northwest Orthopaedic Specialists since 2007.

 Dr. Janout is certified by the American Board of Orthopaedic Surgery and has a certificate of added qualification in hand surgery.